Confident Potty Training: A Gentle, Proven Path to Independence

 Independence – Taking ownership of the body and routines.

-Social readiness – Feeling confident in group settings like daycare or preschool.
+Social readiness – Feeling confident in group settings such as daycare or preschool.

 1. Use Picture Books